Omniplex Cinemas: History

+In 2023, Omniplex opened a concept cinema in CastleCourt, Belfast under the name The Avenue.
+Omniplex later brought the concept to its new Sunderland cinema in September 2025 as luxury cinema screens.

+On 4 December 2023, Omniplex announced it had expanded into Great Britain, with the acquisition of the Empire Cinemas chain, which had previously entered administration in July.
+Omniplex would later acquire more cinemas in Sunderland and Wigan.

+In May 2025, Omniplex acquired Cineworld Glasgow from Cineworld, meaning they now own the tallest cinema in the world and would rebrand it under their name after Cineworld leaves the building in September 2025.
+Omniplex announced on 27 October 2025 that they would be reopening the cinema in summer 2026 as the building will receive extensive refurbishments.

 OmniplexMAXX

 The OmniplexMAXX is the next generation of giant format cinemas screens being rolled out across Omniplex's cinemas.
 This includes the OmniplexMAXX in Antrim which, at 23 metres wide, is Ireland's widest cinema screen.
-Other OmniplexMAXX screens have opened in Mahon, Cork, Limerick, Banbridge, Waterford and Rathmines, which opened in 2014 with the Irish premier of The Inbetweeners 2.
+Other OmniplexMAXX screens have opened in Mahon, Cork, in 2013 Limerick, Banbridge, Waterford and Rathmines, which opened in 2014 with the Irish premier of The Inbetweeners 2.
 New OmniplexMAXX screens are planned in Dundonald and Dundalk.
 The auditoriums include custom-designed leather reclining armchairs as standard, HD digital projection, MasterImage 3D and Dolby Atmos surround sound.

 Omniparks

 In 2015 Omniplex launched OmniPark, the new leisure park brand covering four of the parks that company owns, on which it has cinemas.
 Omniparks are located in Dundonald, Craigavon, Bangor and Omagh.

 Ward Anderson Court Case

 The Andersons were formerly partners of the Wards, owners of Irish Multiplex Cinemas in the Ward Anderson cinemas empire.
 However, two families fell out after the Andersons signed a deal to build a cinema on the Stephen's Green shopping centre, without notifying, or involving the Wards in the new cinema.
 The new cinema would have been in direct competition with their jointly owned cinemas in Dublin city centre, The Savoy, and The Screen.
 This resulted in a long-running legal struggle that led to a major case in Four Courts in which the Ward and Anderson families eventually agreed to split their cinema empire in January 2013.

 The agreement to divide the assets allocated 23 cinemas to the Anderson family including the 13-screen Cork Omniplex and 22 other cinemas in their Omniplex Cinemas Group.
 The Ward family were allocated 12 cinemas in their Irish Multiplex Cinemas group, including the Savoy and Screen cinemas in Dublin.

 Paul Anderson is the son of Kevin Anderson who is one of the co-founders of Ward Anderson.